-After committee approval of the project proposals, continue to work closely with your advisor throughout the development and execution of each project, as well as the production of the written component for each project.
+After committee approval of the project proposal, continue to work closely with your advisor throughout the development and execution of the project, as well as the production of the written component for the project.

-Once the projects are completed and final drafts of the project papers have been approved by your advisor, all committee members will be provided with these drafts.
+Once the project is completed and a final draft of the project has been approved by your advisor, all committee members will be provided with this draft.
 With the approval of all committee members, a final project presentation and defense will be scheduled.
-Note that committee members should be given the approved drafts of the projects two weeks in advance of the meeting; each committee member has the right to require this two-week review period, regardless of the implications for the student (e.g., delaying graduation, requiring registration for additional credits).
+Note that committee members should be given the approved draft of the project two weeks in advance of the meeting; each committee member has the right to require this two-week review period, regardless of the implications for the student (e.g., delaying graduation, requiring registration for additional credits).
 In addition, defenses are not to be held during reading week or final exam week unless there are compelling circumstances and all committee members consent.

-Projects must be presented in a public forum during a regular academic term (fall, spring, summer) for successful completion.
+A project must be presented in a public forum during a regular academic term (fall, spring, summer) for successful completion.
 The public will be invited to attend and the presentation may be recorded for future reference.
 Students are required to present their final projects in person on the NAU campus in Flagstaff or some other public location that is acceptable to both the student and the entire projects committee.
 Students may not present and defend their final projects via conference call or video conference.